WhiteRabbitSystems/terraform-provider-stripe/docs/resources/subscription.md

 - `pending_update_trial_from_plan` (Boolean) Indicates if a plan's `trial_period_days` should be applied to the subscription.
 Setting `trial_end` per subscription is preferred, and this defaults to `false`.
 Setting this flag to `true` together with `trial_end` is not allowed.
 See [Using trial periods on subscriptions](https://stripe.com/docs/billing/subscriptions/trials) to learn more.
 - `schedule` (String) The schedule attached to the subscription
 - `start_date` (Number) Date when the subscription was first created.
 The date might differ from the `created` date due to backdating.
-- `status` (String) Possible values are `incomplete`, `incomplete_expired`, `trialing`, `active`, `past_due`, `canceled`, or `unpaid`.
+- `status` (String) Possible values are `incomplete`, `incomplete_expired`, `trialing`, `active`, `past_due`, `canceled`, `unpaid`, or `paused`.

 For `collection_method=charge_automatically` a subscription moves into `incomplete` if the initial payment attempt fails.
-A subscription in this state can only have metadata and default_source updated.
-Once the first invoice is paid, the subscription moves into an `active` state.
+A subscription in this status can only have metadata and default_source updated.
+Once the first invoice is paid, the subscription moves into an `active` status.
 If the first invoice is not paid within 23 hours, the subscription transitions to `incomplete_expired`.
-This is a terminal state, the open invoice will be voided and no further invoices will be generated.
+This is a terminal status, the open invoice will be voided and no further invoices will be generated.

 A subscription that is currently in a trial period is `trialing` and moves to `active` when the trial period is over.

+A subscription can only enter a `paused` status [when a trial ends without a payment method](/billing/subscriptions/trials#create-free-trials-without-payment).
+A `paused` subscription doesn't generate invoices and can be resumed after your customer adds their payment method.
+The `paused` status is different from [pausing collection](/billing/subscriptions/pause-payment), which still generates invoices and leaves the subscription's status unchanged.

-If subscription `collection_method=charge_automatically` it becomes `past_due` when payment to renew it fails and `canceled` or `unpaid` (depending on your subscriptions settings) when Stripe has exhausted all payment retry attempts.
+If subscription `collection_method=charge_automatically`, it becomes `past_due` when payment is required but cannot be paid (due to failed payment or awaiting additional user actions).
+Once Stripe has exhausted all payment retry attempts, the subscription will become `canceled` or `unpaid` (depending on your subscriptions settings).

 If subscription `collection_method=send_invoice` it becomes `past_due` when its invoice is not paid by the due date, and `canceled` or `unpaid` if it is still not paid by an additional deadline after that.
 Note that when a subscription has a status of `unpaid`, no subsequent invoices will be attempted (invoices will be created, but then immediately automatically closed).
 After receiving updated payment information from a customer, you may choose to reopen and pay their closed invoices.
 - `test_clock` (String) ID of the test clock this subscription belongs to.